-The proposed legislation qualifies CLT-owned land as tax exempt under the not-for-profit 420-a tax law and directs taxing authorities to assess the homes at an appropriate, reduced rate in accordance with the resale restrictions.
-This change would empower local assessors to treat these permanently affordable homes fairly and ensure incomequalified homebuyers will have the ability to afford the purchase for generations to come.
+Proposed legislation by Assemblymember Davila and previously carried by both Sens Betty Little and Velmanette Montgomery qualifies CLT-owned land as tax exempt under the not-for-profit 420-a tax law and directs taxing authorities to assess the homes at an appropriate, reduced rate in accordance with the resale restrictions.
+This change would empower local assessors to treat these permanently affordable homes fairly and ensure income-qualified homebuyers will have the ability to afford the purchase for generations to come.

 In addition to our top three priorities listed above, we are enthusiastic about a number of legislative proposals that would truly advance our State's fair housing efforts.
-The legislature could and should make 2020 the Year of the Homeowner by taking up and passing some - if not all - of the following issues:
+The legislature could and should make Homeownership a priority by taking up and passing some - if not all - of the following issues:

-- Tenant Opportunity to Purchase Act (TOPA) recently proposed by Senator Zelnor Myrie the legislation would give tenants the first opportunity to purchase their buildings and convert to HDFC cooperative - HDFC Ombudsman Act introduced by Assemblymember Harvey Epstein would establish much needed technical and legal support for HDFC cooperatives across the state - Reform the Private Housing Finance Law (PHFL) and Martin Act in relation to HDFCs to strengthen the stewardship and preservation of affordable cooperative homeownership - Maintain \$20M in funding for the State's network of foreclosure and housing counselors and legal service providers - Allocate \$25M to the New York State Community Development Financial Institution Fund (CDFI Fund) and ensure all certified CDFIs remain qualified to access the funds
+- The New York State Accessory Homes Enabling Act Announced by Assemblymember Harvey Epstein and Senator Pete Harckham, the accessory dwelling unit enabling legislation would direct municipality to update their zoning codes to equitable and inclusively support homeowners creating an additional rental unit on their property - Tenant Opportunity to Purchase Act (TOPA) recently proposed by Senator Zelnor Myrie the legislation would give tenants the first opportunity to purchase their buildings and convert to HDFC cooperative - HDFC Ombudsman Act introduced by Assemblymember Harvey Epstein in 2020, the bill would establish much needed technical and legal support for HDFC cooperatives across the state - Reform the Private Housing Finance Law (PHFL) and Martin Act in relation to HDFCs to strengthen the stewardship and preservation of affordable cooperative homeownership - Maintain \$20M in funding for the State's network of foreclosure and housing counselors and legal service providers

 Affordable housing is a deeply interconnected continuum with each solution, whether it be affordable ownership, rentals, public housing, or shelter, all serving an important segment of the population.
 For example, a family given the opportunity to purchase a starter home is more likely to leave behind a rent-stabilized or otherwise affordable rental unit, freeing up that unit for another family.
-We have seen this firsthand at Habitat for Humanity New York City, as a significant number of our first-time homebuyers have transitioned into homeownership directly from public housing units operated by NYCHA.
-This cascading effect frees up units along the housing continuum, so that by helping one family, we are actually providing opportunities for more rent-burdened families across the continuum.
+We have seen this firsthand at Habitat for Humanity, as a significant number of our first-time homebuyers have transitioned into homeownership directly from public housing units operated by NYCHA.
+This cascading effect frees up units along the housing continuum, so that by helping one family, we are providing opportunities for more rent-burdened families across the continuum.